quii/learn-go-with-tests/mocking.md

 }
 ```

-Finally we have our function and it's two important properties properly tested.
+Finally we have our function and its 2 important properties properly tested.

 ## But isn't mocking evil?

 You may have heard mocking is evil.
 Just like anything in software development it can be used for evil, just like DRY.

-People normally get in to a bad state when they don't _listen to their tests_ and _not respecting the refactoring stage_.
+People normally get in to a bad state when they don't _listen to their tests_ and are _not respecting the refactoring stage_.

 If your mocking code is becoming complicated or you are having to mock out lots of things to test something, you should _listen_ to that bad feeling and think about your code.
 Usually it is a sign of